kohler/tamer/README.md

    Tamer is a C++ language extension and library that simplifies event-driven programming.
 Functions in Tamer can block to wait for an event, then resume computation later.
 Other functions can continue while a function is blocked.
+This is normally hard to code without closures, and even somewhat annoying in languages that have closures;
-This is as easy as threaded programming, but avoids most synchronization and locking issues and generally requires less memory.
+Tamer makes it relatively easy.
+Compared with threaded programs, tamed programs aren’t much harder to understand, but they avoid most synchronization and locking issues and generally require less memory.

-   Tamer contains a preprocessor that compiles Tamer abstractions into conventional C++ code, the Tamer libraries for event-driven programming, and several examples, including a working port of the Knot web server distributed with the Capriccio threading package.
+   Tamer contains a preprocessor that translates Tamer code into conventional C++ code; libraries for event-driven programming; and several examples, including a working port of the Knot web server distributed with the Capriccio threading package.

    If you are building from a source repository (git), you will need to generate configure scripts.
 (This is not necessary if you